Josh Naylor Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.94).
+- The Twins have a 3.96 team ERA that ranks sixth across all league pitching staffs.

-- In his most recent outing on Tuesday against the Cleveland Guardians, the righty went six innings, giving up three earned runs while surrendering eight hits.
+- In his last appearance on Wednesday, the right-hander threw seven scoreless innings against the Cleveland Guardians while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.